NorbiPeti/VirtualComputer/README.md

 ### Special thanks:
 * The creators of VirtualBox for making it open-source and kind of easy to use (though I had minor issues as the documentation doesn't really tell me how to write a new frontend :P and that I needed to learn how machines work - especially keyboards)
 * @iiegit for testing and more testing for the non-Windows version

+# Known issues
+## Port remains open (cannot bind to port)
+**Fix:** Close all VirtualBox instances and wait 10 seconds.

+**Cause:** Possibly it happens because the plugin creates the VBoxSVC process, which thus inherits file descriptors such as the open server port.